bangadang/stackIT/FS25/Dataengineering.md

 - when we store a document, we have to choose database and collection
 - documents have a flexible schema
 	- collection do not enforce a specific structure of data
+- To design document structure one need balance:
+	- application needs (how is data used, what data needs to be grouped together)
+	- database performance (size of documents, indexing, how sho
 - key decision:
 ## BaseX, XPath, XQuery